andrsschultz/legal-qa-synth/README.md

 ### Notes
 - No dry-run placeholder: an API-capable model/key is required.
 If the request fails, the run aborts.
+- Classification gate: an LLM first checks if the two versions differ in substance; editorial changes are skipped and logged in `metadata.json` under `skipped`.
+- Current-version filter: Q/As whose `relevant_fact_date` falls into the open-ended current version are skipped and logged.
 - To reproduce a run, reuse `--seed` from `metadata.json`.